m3chanical/sinbeard-blog/blog/_posts/2022-02-12-lifepo-battery-solar-build.md

 ---

 I'm working on a little self contained solar charged lithium battery for use while camping, off-grid, etc. Will add more later, but for now, here are photos:
+I'm also waiting on some acrylic sheets and associated items to arrive so I can build a case for this thing.
+I thought it'd be fun to mount all of this in a translucent box instead of plywood.
+It'll be a lot more work and I'll have to learn a few more things so it should be an interesting task.

 ![](/assets/images/solar_6.png)